omundy/dig250-game-art-dev/reference-sheets/Unity-Scripting-Patterns-Principles.md

+## Naming Conventions

+From (Unity3D Managers vs Controllers)[https://www.youtube.com/watch?v=T39tyyQjFSQ&ab_channel=JasonWeimann]

+- Managers
+    - Manage entities, find / search
+    - Has a collection of things
+    - An "NPCManager"
+    - Often a Singleton
+- Controllers
+    - Attached to an entity
+    - Part of a behavior
+    - Sometimes the word is omitted: "NPC" (instead of "NPCController")
+    - "AnimationController"

 ### Sources

 - [Unity Scripting Reference](https://docs.unity3d.com/ScriptReference/index.html)
 - Chapter 4 in Ferrone.
 Learning C# by Developing Games with Unity 2020 (5th Edition).
 Packt, 2020.